Key Takeaways

 | Ollama command | ollama run llama3.2:3b |

-Phi-3.5 Mini is Microsoft's compact model optimized for reasoning and coding tasks at small scale.
-Despite its 3.8B parameter count, it scores above many 7B models on math and coding benchmarks due to its training on high-quality synthetic data.
+Phi-4 Mini is Microsoft's compact model optimized for reasoning and coding tasks at small scale.
+It achieves 68% MMLU and 70% HumanEval -- scores that exceed many 7B models from 2024 -- due to training on high-quality synthetic data focused on problem-solving.

 | Spec | Value |